What can I expect at Wine Festival Winchester?

 Is it all wine or will there be food and other things to taste?

 We are delighted to have delicious foods at the festival.
-Our 2017 event featured freshly handmade chocolates by Chococo, charcuterie by Parsonage Farm, pies by Jake’s Artisan Foods and a selection of delicious cheeses from historic local restaurant The Chesil Rectory.
+In 2018 the event will feature freshly handmade chocolates by Chococo, charcuterie by Parsonage Farm, pies by Jake’s Artisan Foods and a selection of delicious cheeses from historic local restaurant The Chesil Rectory.
 There were other tasty titbits around the place too!

 How long should I spend there?

 Each session lasts four hours.
 There’s loads to see and taste but don’t try to do too much.
 Better to take things nice and slow – you’ll get more out of it that way.
-Make sure you take time to chat, drink water (e.g. in 2017 we had our very own Hildon Hydration Hub) and visit the food tables.
+Make sure you take time to chat, drink our refreshing and locally sourced Hildon natural mineral water and visit the food tables.
 Go at your own speed and only spend as long as you feel comfortable at the festival.
 And remember, if you like what you’re sampling then do buy on the day to take advantage of festival discounts.

 I remember it being a bit busy to get in on Saturday evening..?!